-Foster carer champions receive training and ongoing support from The Fostering Network to assist them in their role and have ongoing opportunities to increase their knowledge and skills.
-The champions support foster carers throughout Scotland via phone or email.
+Foster carer champions have received training and ongoing support from The Fostering Network to assist them in their role and embrace ongoing opportunities to increase their knowledge and skills.
+These champions support foster carers throughout Scotland via phone or email.

 Foster carers often feel isolated and cannot always talk to someone about the struggles they are going through, the champions project bridges this gap, matching carers to give them the opportunity to talk through issues they are facing.
 Supporting carers in this way will reduce stress faced by carers and improve services, therefore benefitting children and young people.
 The support delivered by foster carer champions to newly approved foster carers meant that new carers had an improved initial experience of foster care.

 Young champions are young people aged between 15 and 22 who have lived in a fostering household.
 Our young champions have taken part in a range of activities to support young people across Scotland, including: